 Measuring Europe's circular economy

-Europe is progressively moving away from a model of production of consumption that is linear - where materials from the Earth are taken, then are transformed into products, and ultimately are thrown away as waste - to a circular model - where materials are kept in use longer and made into new products again after use.
+Europe is progressively moving away from a model of production of consumption that is linear where materials from the Earth are taken, then transformed into products, and ultimately are thrown away as waste to a circular model where materials are kept in use longer and made into new products again after use.
 The European Commission's circular economy action plan offers the overall framework for initiatives to foster a circular model.

 The Bellagio Declaration